-Nori is natural seaweed that is roasted or dried and believe it or not, is actually a human food consumption item used in oriental cooking.
-In particular, the roasted type is most often used as wrappers for making rolled sushi, while the dried type may be used for this purpose as well as making seaweed soup and rice balls.
-Nori is sold under many different names, just look for roasted or dried seaweed on the package.
+Nori is natural seaweed that is roasted or dried and is used in Asian cooking.
+In particular, the roasted type is most often used as wrappers for making rolled sushi, while the dried type is used for sushi, seaweed soup, and rice balls.
+Sold under many different names, the package usually says roasted or dried seaweed.

 What Is Nori and How Is It Used?

 There are usually two kinds of nori to choose from: red, which sometimes looks dark purple in color and green (but occasionally fish stores may carry a brown type that is often favored by some surgeonfish species).

 It usually comes packaged in full sized sheets, but you may find it already cut up into pieces and prepackaged by some aquarium stores or suppliers.
 You can buy nori from the Asian food section of the local grocery store, packaged in 10 8-inch by 8 1/2-inch sheets.
 Our preference is towards the green kind because it seems to dissolve more slowly than the red, making feeding with it a little less messy.
 Be careful when buying nori in grocery stores and avoid the flavored types (such as teriyaki).

 Having used nori to feed our captive marine life since 1989 with no problems, it is interesting that we have heard mention that this product may introduce phosphates into aquariums.
 For this reason, some aquarists do not recommend it as a food source, but if you are concerned about this potential problem, there is a simple solution.
 Before you start using it, just run a test on the aquarium water to check and see if the phosphate level is acceptable.
 Then perform tests regularly over a period of time after you begin feeding with nori to see if it may be contributing to a PO4-build up in your system.